 We came up with a scenario (remember: this is pure speculation).
 It went something like this:

 Other translator: *reads manga* Oh.
 Sweatsuit, eh?
-Well technically
+Well technically, that's a tracksuit, okay?

 Us: Whatevs, man.
 It's a regional variation.
 We looked up sweatsuits on Amazon and we found clothes that looked enough like Yato's that we're not wrong, so there.